 Eure and Winston learned to extend this courtesy by listening to customers.
 With a new perspective, they adapted the idea that the customer is king.
-When the food of the Barn didn’t meet the expected quality one night, the owners made it a point to sit at every guest table, apologize for not meeting the expectations, and then did what they could to fix it.
+When the Barn’s food didn’t meet the expected quality one night, the owners made it a point to sit at every guest table, apologize for not meeting the expectations, and then did what they could to fix it.

-The families learned that the guests and their employee’s opinions were crucial to success.
+The families learned that the guests’ and their employees’ opinions were crucial to success.
 And this is what helped accelerate The Angus Barn’s popularity.
-They learned from their mistakes and molded The Angus Barn precisely into what the guests and employees asked for.
+They learned from their mistakes and precisely molded The Angus Barn into what the guests and employees requested.

 The Current Owners of The Angus Barn

 The current owner, Van Eure., continues to follow this tradition.
 She makes it a point to hire the best employees and train them to be their best.
-If she encounters a problem, her rule is to rely on any employee physically available, because she knows all of her employees are capable of providing the perfect solution.
-This trust between the employees, owners, and their relationship with the customers is what makes The Angus Barn so successful.
-Successful enough to win numerous industry awards, The Angus Barn is repeatedly listed on the United States’ 100 best restaurant list and is one of the 50 highest-grossing restaurants that operate independently.
+If she encounters a problem, her rule is to rely on any employee physically available because she knows all her employees can provide the perfect solution.
+This trust between the employees, owners, and customer relationship makes The Angus Barn successful.
+Successful enough to win numerous industry awards, The Angus Barn is repeatedly listed on the United States’ 100 Best Restaurant list and is one of the 50 highest-grossing independent restaurants.

 The Angus Barn Holiday Traditions

 Angus Barn loves holidays, especially Christmas.
-Outside of the accolade The Barn receives for its food and drink; it’s equality as famous and praised for its Christmas decorations.
+Outside of the accolades The Barn receives for its food and drink, its equality is famous and praised for its Christmas decorations.

-During the Christmas season, you will be greeted by children dressed as elves who decorate and hand out gingerbread men.
+During Christmas, you will be greeted by children dressed as elves who decorate and hand out gingerbread men.
 Now a tradition, the elves give gingerbread cookies away to anyone who walks through the door.
 This is just the start of holiday cheer.

 One inside, you’ll see the enormous Christmas tree.
 Van’s father had the idea to have a giant Christmas tree inside the restaurant.
-However, it was Van who came up with the idea of decorating every room in The Angus Barn in a separate theme for Christmas.
+However, Van came up with the idea of decorating every room in The Angus Barn with a separate theme for Christmas.
 Now, they rotate the themes every year for every room.
-This individual attention towards Christmas had led to elves peeking from trees, Christmas trees that were hanged upside down, and even a train that went straight through the main tree for Christmas.
+This individual attention towards Christmas led to elves peeking from trees, Christmas trees hanging upside down, and even a train that went straight through the main tree for Christmas.
 The train is so famous that it’s now a permanent part of the decor.

 Getting a reservation at The Angus Barn for Christmas isn’t easy.
 Your best bet is to call now or as far in advance as you can and ask for a reservation.
 We tried to make a reservation in June for December with no luck.
-However, we were able to get in after Chrismas and before the decorations and festivity had ended.
+However, we could get in after Christmas and before the decorations and festivity had ended.

 The decorations stay up until the middle of January, so even if you can’t get in before Christmas, I still recommend you go during the Christmas season.

 The Angus Barn holds sentimental value to most of its customers.
-They know their parents or grandparents have sat on the same table once upon a time.
+They know their parents or grandparents have sat at the same table once upon a time.

 The Angus Barn Awards

-It might be easier to list the awards Angus Barn doesn’t have.
-From being crowned The 2004 Gold Plate to Food Service Operator of the Year at IFMA to Wine Spectator’s Grand Award- a total 29 of them to Fine Dining Hall of Fame, Iron Chef America 2006, NCRLA’s “RESTAURATEUR-OF-THE-YEAR” AWARD.
+It might be easier to list the awards Angus Barn doesn’t have, from being crowned The 2004 Gold Plate to Food Service Operator of the Year at IFMA to Wine Spectator’s Grand Award- a total of 29 of them to Fine Dining Hall of Fame, Iron Chef America 2006, NCRLA’s “RESTAURATEUR-OF-THE-YEAR” AWARD.
 It’s impossible to list Angus Barn’s awards collection.

-However, these awards are proof of the dedication of The Angus Barn in continuing to be one of the best restaurants in the United States.
-If the restaurant continues the way it has under Van, it will inevitably continue to collect more well-earned awards.
+However, these awards prove The Angus Barn’s dedication to continuing to be one of the best restaurants in the United States.
+If the restaurant continues under Van, it will inevitably continue to collect more well-earned awards.

 The Angus Barn Menu

 The Angus Barn is a traditional steak house.
-The ingredients used are mostly harvested from North Carolina.
-Every month, Angus Barn serves over 20,000 grilled streaks that have been aged to perfection to melt in your mouth.
-There are nine different cuts of steak that come with your choice of sauce and toppings.
-Every meal comes with a choice of caesar salad, garden salad, or soup.
-And, every table enjoys bread, crackers, pickles, and cheeses that are homemade.
+The ingredients used are mainly harvested from North Carolina.
+Angus Barn serves over 20,000 grilled streaks aged to perfection to melt in your mouth every month.
+Nine different cuts of steak come with your choice of sauce and toppings.
+Every meal has a choice of Caesar salad, garden salad, or soup.
+And every table enjoys bread, crackers, pickles, and homemade cheeses.

 Don’t stress if you don’t eat steak or meat.
-The inclusive menu offers seafood, poultry, pasta, and they do serve a few vegetarian options.
+The inclusive menu offers seafood, poultry, pasta, and a few vegetarian options.
 They also cater to any allergies or food restrictions – just let your server know.

-It was a ten out of ten for me, a scarce grade that few places get from me.
-Trust me when I tell you, my friends and family cringe when they have the misfortune of dining out with me in the event it does not live up to the hype.
+It was a ten out of ten, a scarce grade few places get from me.
+Trust me when I tell you, my friends and family cringe when they have the misfortune of dining out with me if it does not live up to the hype.

 Lastly, the drinks are exactly what you would expect from a high-end steak house – spectacular.